Unicon/shib-cas-authn3/README.md

 Configure, build, and deploy IdP external authentication plugin
 ---------------------------------------------------------------
-The first step is to update your Shib idp deployment with the CasCallbackServlet.
+The first step is to update your Shib idp deployment with the `CasCallbackServlet`.
 This can be done prior to building/deploying the idp war file or if preferred, after the build, the files can be modified/updated in the war file before deploying to Tomcat.
 Previous instructions were based on the idea that the files would be modified post-deployment.
 The recommended installation/deployment of the Shib idp suggest not exploding the Shib war, so these instructions assume you will modify the files ahead of time.

 Overview of steps:
-1. Update the Shib idb web.xml (adding the CasCallbackServlet).
+1. Update the Shib idb `web.xml` (adding the `CasCallbackServlet`).
 1a.
 Configure the Shib idb CasCallBackServlet either in the web.xml or in an external properties file (recommended).
-2. Update/configure the handler.xml file by adding the Cas LoginHandler
+2. Update/configure the handler.xml file by adding the Cas `LoginHandler`
 3. Build this project
 4. Copy the resulting jar artifact to the idp library
 5. Copy the cas client jar artifact to the idp library

 * Add the IDP External Authn Callback Servlet entry in `idp/WEB-INF/web.xml`

-The servlet needs to be configured with either the init-param: casCallbackServletPropertiesFile (indicating the path and filename of an external properties file containing the name value parameters needed)
+The servlet needs to be configured with either the init-param: `casCallbackServletPropertiesFile` (indicating the path and filename of an external properties file containing the name value parameters needed)

 Example `web.xml`: